We tested four stovetop pressure cookers, priced from $135 to $616, in the CHOICE labs.

 - Silit Sicomatic T Plus 6.5L

 How we test

 Fiona Mair, home economist from CHOICE's test kitchen, assesses each appliance by cooking chilli shredded beef and lamb shanks:

 - For the chilli shredded beef (with dried beans) test, she looks for a rich, fully flavoured sauce, tender beans, and meat that falls apart.

 - The lamb shanks test assesses how well each product can cook melt-in-your-mouth meat that falls off the bone, with good flavour development.

 Ease of use

-Cleaning: 20% (including general cleaning and disassembly of parts for cleaning).
+- and ease of cleaning (including general cleaning and disassembly of parts for cleaning).